Cyber Security for Beginners

 Common Types of Attacks

 Before we get into the types of attacks, we should know why these attacks happen, and this cyber security for beginners tutorial will help you learn A-Z of both.
-There is always a motive behind every attack; the main reason for attacks is money.
+Every attack has a motive; the main reason for attacks is money.
 Hackers penetrate the system and then demand ransom from the victims.
-There are other reasons like a financial loss to the target, achieving a state’s military objective, damaging the reputation of the target, or political maneuvering.
+There are other reasons, such as a financial loss to the target, a state’s failure to achieve its military objective, damage to its reputation, or political maneuvering.

 There are mainly five types of attacks: